pokemon-kg/ontology/README.md

 6. **Push to Your Fork:** Push the changes to your forked repository.

-7. **Submit a Pull Request:** Go to the original repository and submit a pull request from your branch to the main repository.
+7. **Submit a Pull Request:** Go to the original repository and submit a pull request from your branch to the `develop` branch of the main repository.
 Provide a clear description of your changes and the benefits they provide.

 8. **Code Review:** Wait for a code review from the maintainers.
 Be open to feedback and make any required updates to your pull request.

-9. **Merge:** Once your pull request is approved, a maintainer will merge it into the main branch.
+9. **Merge:** Once your pull request is approved, a maintainer will merge it into the `develop` branch.

 ## Contributors